-Julian Sher is an award-winning
+Julian Sher is the Senior Producer of

-and is a veteran TV
+radio and on the Web, he is a veteran TV

 documentary writer and director as well as an

-accomplished newsroom trainer and the author of six
+accomplished newsroom trainer and the

 His latest book is Somebody's

-Daughter: The Hidden Story of America's Prostituted
+The Hidden Story of America's Prostituted Children and

-Children and The Battle to Save Them.
+The Battle to Save Them.

 Publisher's Weekly called the book "a